tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 meta (like "turn 3", "you wrote", "this revised version", "as discussed above", etc.)

-Prefer descriptive, declarative titles (about 5–12 words)
+Prefer descriptive, declarative titles (about 5–12 words).

 Forbidden patterns (do NOT use them under any circumstances):

-Do NOT include the word "Turn" anywhere in the title
+Do NOT include the word "Turn" anywhere in the title.

-Do NOT include parentheses like "(Turn 3)" or similar meta suffixes
+Do NOT include parentheses like "(Turn 3)" or similar meta suffixes.

 Do NOT copy the fileName, chatTitle, subjectHint, or topicHint verbatim into the title.